pastelnetwork/pastel-explorer-backend/README.md

 # use to update all senses
 yarn update-senses

-# use to update from block n to the last block
-yarn update-senses startAt [block_number]

-# use to update a single block
+# use to update a single sense by TXID
-yarn update-senses [block_number]
+yarn update-senses [TXID]
 ```